Prostitution in the Philippines: History

+Regions

 Prostitution caters to both local customers and foreigners.
 Media attention tends to focus on those areas catering to sex tourism, primarily through bars staffed by bargirls.
-Cities where there is a high incidence of prostitution are Olongapo, Angeles City, Legazpi in Albay, Pasay and Subic Bay in Zambales, with the customers usually foreign businessmen from East Asian and Western nations.
+Cities where there is a high incidence of prostitution are Cebu, Olongapo, Angeles City, Legazpi in Albay, Pasay and Subic Bay in Zambales, with the customers usually foreign businessmen from East Asian and Western nations.

 Prostitution in Olongapo City and Angeles was highly prominent during the time of the U.S. military in Subic Bay Naval Base and Clark Air Base, respectively.
 When Mount Pinatubo, a volcano, erupted in 1991, it destroyed most of Clark Air Base and the United States closed it down in 1992.

 Some of the associated prostitution trade closed with it, but when the mayor of Manila, Alfredo Lim, closed down the sex industry area of Ermita in Manila during his first term starting in 1992, many of the businesses moved to Angeles, finding a new customer base among sex tourists.

 Other tourist areas such as Cebu have also developed a high-profile prostitution industry.